University of North Carolina Athletics

 Softball, 1

-• Field hockey’s 27 championships are the third-most by any ACC men’s or women’s team.
+• Field hockey’s 28 championships are the third-most by any ACC men’s or women’s team in all sports.

 • In 2003, Tar Heel alumni Michael Jordan (men's basketball, 1981-84) and Mia Hamm (women's soccer, 1989-93) were named the top male and female athletes, respectively, in the first 50 years of the Atlantic Coast Conference.
 In 2000, ESPN named Jordan the Greatest Athlete of the 20th Century, placing him ahead of Babe Ruth and Muhammad Ali.